webix-hub/gitbook-webix-jet/chapter3.md

 In such case, a module can return a promise of UI instead of UI configuration.

-Let's have a look at the code below:
+Let's initialize such a chart in the  *view/data.js* file with the help of the code below:

 ```js
 define([